sccn/sccn.github.io/tutorials/09_source/DIPFIT.md

 1. Import channel locations using the <span style="color: brown">Edit → Channel locations</span> menu item.
 2. High pass filter the data using the <span style="color: brown">Tools → Filter the data → Basic FIR filter</span> menu item.
 3. Run independent component analysis using the <span style="color: brown">Tools → Decompose data by ICA</span> menu item.
-4. Select head model using the <font color=brown> Tools → Locate dipoles using DIPFIT → Head model and settings</font> menu item.
+4. Select head model using the <span style="color: brown"> Tools → Locate dipoles using DIPFIT → Head model and settings</span> menu item.

 Refer to the corresponding section of the tutorial for more information on these steps.
 To illustrate dipole fitting, we will use the tutorial dataset [eeglab_dipole.set](https://sccn.ucsd.edu/eeglab/download/eeglab_dipole.set).
 This sample dataset contains a channel location file,  pre-computed ICA weights, and head model.

 Select menu item <span style="color: brown">File → load existing dataset</span> and select the tutorial file "eeglab_dipoles.set" downloaded above.
 Then press *Open*.

 Before running DIPFIT, we must select a head model.
-Select the EEGLAB menu item <font color=brown> Tools → Locate dipoles using DIPFIT → Head model and settings</font>, as shown below.
+Select the EEGLAB menu item <span style="color: brown"> Tools → Locate dipoles using DIPFIT → Head model and settings</span>, as shown below.
 Press *Ok* to use all defaults.
 For additional information on this topic, see the [head model selection](/tutorials/09_source/Model_Settings.html) section of the tutorial.

 ![400px\|border](/assets/images/dipfitnew3.png)